rgwch/ungrad-server/dispatcher/whatisit.md

 ### Core concept

-This is the central class of the Ungrad Server.
-It manages modules and dispatches REST calls accordingly.
+This is the main module of the Ungrad Server.
+It manages other modules and dispatches REST calls accordingly.
 The system is built upon the [Vert.x](http://vertx.io) ecosystem and uses its EventBus and Verticle concept.

-Ungrad Server is a collection of Verticles.
+Ungrad Server is ultimately a collection of independently running Verticles.
 A Verticle is a module of functionality, very similar to a plugin.

 On Startup, the Dispatcher runs configured verticles.
-Additional verticles (or modules) can be launched independently and connect with the dispatcher.
-A Verticle usually exposes a REST Address for its work, and an EventBus Address for administrative access.
+Additional verticles (or modules) can be launched individually and connect with the dispatcher.
+A Verticle usually exposes a REST API for its work, and an EventBus Address for administrative access.

 To register, a verticle must: